Emerald Triangle: History

-When growing cannabis was illegal, this area was attractive due to its remoteness and limited law enforcement capabilities.
-The area has developed a reputation for cannabis with exceptionally good flavor and cannabinoid profiles.
+Historically, the area's remote location and limited law enforcement presence made it a primary site for illicit cannabis cultivation.
+Over time, the region developed a reputation for producing cannabis with distinct flavor profiles and high cannabinoid concentrations.

 In 1984, Humboldt residents filed a federal lawsuit claiming they had been subject to illegal surveillance by U-2 high-altitude reconnaissance aircraft deployed by the California-based multiagency task force started the year prior, the Campaign Against Marijuana Planting.

 As of 2023, Humboldt County has the largest cannabis farming industry in the Emerald Triangle.
 While the largest legal pot farm in the county was 8 acres, a 2021 survey found the median pot farm size to be 0.09 ha.

 Population

-The total population in the Emerald Triangle is 236,250 according to the 2010 census.
+The total population in the Emerald Triangle was estimated at 235,489 by the U.S. Census Bureau in 2025.
 The majority of the population is widely spread throughout the woody hills and mountains that make up the area.
 With an area of 11,138 square miles, the Emerald Triangle population density is 21/mi^{2}.

-In this sparsely populated region, the largest urban area is the city of Eureka in Humboldt County with a population approaching 27,000 people.
-The second and third largest cities, by far larger than any other cities in the region, are Arcata (also in Humboldt), with 17,231 people, and Ukiah (in Mendocino), with 16,075 people.
+In this sparsely populated region, the largest urban area is the city of Eureka in Humboldt County with an estimated population of 25,304 people.
+The second and third largest cities, by far larger than any other cities in the region, are Arcata (also in Humboldt), with 19,047 people, and Ukiah (in Mendocino), with 16,068 people.